himza25/alx-low_level_programming/0x0F-function_pointers/README.md

-Task 0 : This project is about creating a function that prints a name.
-The function takes a string and a function pointer as parameters.
-The function pointer takes a string as a parameter.
-If both the string and the function pointer are not null, the function pointer is called with the string as the parameter.
+Task 1 : This project is about creating a function that executes a function given as a parameter on each element of an array.